South Vietnam and Grand Cambodia Bike Tour

 Today get ready to be immersed in the Cambodian culture and history of the city as we kick off our walking tour from Independence Monument.
 Enjoy walking along the Tonle Sap river, considered the lifeline of the region.
 Continue towards the National Museum, which houses several national treasures from three different eras: Pre-Angkorian, Angkorian, and Post-Angkorian, giving the flavor of diverse culture and architecture.
 The last leg of our walk takes us to the gilded Royal Palace, shimmering with silver tiles and sculptures of Buddha, which gives an insight into Cambodian Royal Life.
 After the museum, hike up the steps of a small hill to see Wat Phnom Temple, the birthplace of Phnom Penh.
 Later, enjoy some leisure evening time walking around the beautiful riverfront.

 We insist that you step outside for dinner after a short break, to enjoy the local nightlife and enjoy the street food.
-Traditional dishes like amok (coconut fish curry served in a banana leaf), bobor (rice porridge), and lok lak (stir-fried beef) are easy to find by the streets.
+Traditional dishes like amok (coconut fish curry served in a banana leaf), bobor (rice porridge), and lok lak (stir-fried beef) are easy to find on the streets.

 Day 10: Kampong Cham